chronoxor/gil/README.md

 * Green rectangles are components that we develop
 * Arrows show dependency with branch name

+## Root .gitlinks file
-In order to describe the sample model with git links we have to define root .gitlink file with a following content:
+In order to describe the sample model with git links we have to define root .gitlinks file in your sample repository with a following content:
 ```shell
 # Projects
 CppBenchmark CppBenchmark https://github.com/chronoxor/CppBenchmark.git master